Cattaraugus Creek

 Cattaraugus Creek is a stream, approximately 68 mi long, in western New York in the United States.
 The creek drains a wooded rural portion of western New York southwest of Buffalo into Lake Erie.
 In its lower course it flows primarily through the Cattaraugus Reservation of the Seneca tribe.
 William Beauchamp identifies the name Cattaraugus as deriving from the Seneca word Gah-ta-ra-ke-ras, meaning "stinking shore" or "foul-smelling river bank."
-This in turn is likely a loanword from an extinct Attiwandiron, Erie, Wenro, or Wendat (Huron) language, combining the verb root -i'tar-, referring to clay or mud, and -akera(n)-, describing a bad or strong odor: hence, tke'tarakeras, place of strong-smelling mud or clay.
+This in turn is likely a loanword from an extinct Attiwandiron, Eriehronon, Wenrohronon, or Wendat (Huron) language, combining the verb root -i'tar-, referring to clay or mud, and -akera(n)-, describing a bad or strong odor: hence, tke'tarakeras, place of strong-smelling mud or clay.
 (The Seneca language does not have a distinct R sound; the Seneca language equivalent, Canawaugus, was originally used for a site further east.)
 This name is a result of the natural gas that oozes from the river mud.